 Health assessments are conducted to assess normal growth and development.
 Significant findings will be discussed with the student and/or parent.
 Blood pressure checks can be conducted upon request.
 Health counseling regarding nutrition, exercise, and lifestyle will be provided.
 Appropriate referrals will be made when necessary.

 Scoliosis is the lateral curvature of the spine most commonly detected during the adolescent growth period.
-Alabama law requires that all students between the ages of 11 and 14 be screened for scoliosis each year.
+Alabama law requires that all schools offer screenings for students between the ages of 11 and 14 each year.
 Appropriate referrals will be made as necessary by your child’s school nurse.

 Students who need to receive medication at school must have their physician complete the Alabama Medication Consent form.
 This form must be brought to your child’s school nurse by the parent/adult along with the prescription bottle before the medication can be given at school.
 If an over the counter (OTC) medication is needed the same rule must apply.
 A new, sealed bottle of the OTC medication along with the consent form signed by the doctor and parent must be brought to the health office.